/*

 /**

-* Returns the value of this Short
+* Returns the value of this Short as a

-* byte
+* byte.

 */